nicolas-leydet/tennis/development_notes.md

 # Note about normalisation

-NB : For a good normalising, we need a good knowledge of the domain and the different uses of the data Early normalisation can be counter-productive.
+NB : For a good normalising, I would need a good knowledge of the domain and the different uses of the data

-Obvious data split :
+Obvious table split :
 - Tournament
   - Location = Venue of tournament
   - Tournament = Name of tounament (including sponsor if relevant)